ansible/ansible-builder/docs/definition.rst

 dependencies
 ------------
-Packages to install, including system packages, Python/pip packages, Ansible Collections, and more.
+Packages to install, including system packages, Python/pip packages, Ansible collections, and more.
 Optional, but almost always populated.

 Example: